What makes a good law firm website?

 Here are eight of them:

 - Professional design and clean navigation.
 You’re a professional, and you’re asking your clients to pay you a significant fee in large part because of your professional skill set.
 So your website has to look the part.
 Your website creates the first impression of your firm for many prospects, and if it looks like it was designed by your nephew ten years ago… you’re not sending a good message.
 Along the same lines, your site should be clearly laid out and organized, helping visitors to quickly find what they are looking for.
 Ensure that all links work and that there is no broken functionality.
+You can also look into using something like a vps hosting service that will ensure your site goes live once complete.
+This is another way of making your website appear professional to future clients.

 - Website content that quickly and clearly communicates what you do, and who you help.
 You’ve got seconds from the time a visitor opens your website to convince him that he’s in the right place.
 This means that your content (headlines in particular) must quickly explain what you do, and who you do it for.
 The more “plain English” you can use, as opposed to legalese, the better… this is where knowing your target market is so important.
 If a visitor can’t quickly figure out what you do, and whether you can help him specifically, he is going to hit the ‘Back’ button and look for another lawyer.